Madu-f0r0/alx-system_engineering-devops/0x02-shell_redirections/README.md

 - Script 0 prints “Hello, World”, followed by a new line to the standard output.
 - Script 1 displays a confused smiley "(Ôo)'.
 - Script 2 displays the content of the /etc/passwd file.
+- Script 3 displays the content of /etc/passwd and /etc/hosts